“I hate plastic,” I complained to my friend Sue. “I want to get it out of my life.”

 As I wrote about on social media, I was so glad in 2019 when the Ashland Food Co-op started charging just .02 cents per plastic produce bag.
 Overnight consumers changed their habits based on this new negative incentive.
 You can too!

 5. Wrap presents in reusable gift bags, old newspaper, or maps

 Did you know that wrapping paper is often made with plastic?

-To say nothing of the single-use plastic film that coats those new roles.
+To say nothing of the single-use plastic film that coats the roll you just bought.